Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	db "GFX01.bin"
 GFXFile01End:

-If the 1st entry in an entry is $000000 or $000001, this will tell the batch script that it should create a single file using data from multiple locations.
+If the 1st entry in an entry is $000000-$007FFF, this will tell the batch script that it should create a single file using data from multiple locations.
 In this case, the format of the file's entry in the data structure changes:
-	- $000000 (Split file)/ $000001 (RDC file)
+	- $000000 (Split file) / $000001 (.tpl palette file) / $000002-$0000FF (game specific file) / $000100-$007FFF (RDC file)
 	- The pointer of the data structure for handling the individual parts of this file
 	- The starting pointer inside this file to the filename of the extracted data.
 	- The end pointer inside this file to the filename of the extracted data.